 I have tried many cast iron pans but by far the best is Victoria.

-At times the downside of using cast iron make you want to just chuck it.
+At times the downside of using cast iron makes you want to just chuck it.
 This has been the easiest cast iron I have used and I have appreciated its good qualities.
-Yet after having the non stick pans that I bought after this, I rarely use this pan.
-I used it today for a whole small chicken, but I could have just as easily used a non stick pan.
+Yet after having the non-stick pans that I bought after this, I rarely use this pan.
+I used it today for a whole small chicken, but I could have just as easily used a non-stick pan.
 Why did I choose it?
 Habit really.

-Does that make me a lazy cook and dishwasher probably.
-I would just like to ask if you have the choice between scraping something that is burnt onto a pan, and not scraping what would you choose?
+Does that make me a lazy cook and dishwasher probably?
+I would just like to ask if you had the choice between scraping something that is burnt onto a pan, and not scraping what would you choose?
 My tastes are not so refined that I need to create extra work for myself that frankly isn’t worth it.

 Who does a cast iron pan appeal to?
 People who might have a campfire, or firepit, or go camping would do great to consider a cast iron pan.
 The rest of us, probably not.
 The weight and special cleaning requirements are just a thing of the past.
 I enjoyed the experience but I am ready to move on.